Haikou: Tourism

 Also known as the "Coconut city", Haikou is an important tourist destination for China.
 The city received 4.11 million tourists in 2002, up 7.99 percent from 2001.
 In 2019, the number of tourists in Haikou has exceeded 83.11 million.
 The city earned approximately three billion yuan (361 million US dollars) from the tourism industry during that period, up 11 percent from the previous year.

 Haikou is also developing its Meetings, Incentives, Conferencing, Exhibitions industry.
 The local government set up the Haikou Convention and Exhibition Bureau in June 2012 and pledged RMB35 million (US$5.6 million) to support the development of the MICE industry.
 More international hotel chains are also arriving.
-By 2013, international brands included Shangri-La, Westin (opening September 2013), and Sheraton.

 In 2016, the China Merchants holdings group unveiled its plans to develop Shenzhen, Haikou and Sanya as the three destination ports that its South China Sea passenger cruises would serve.
 Subsequently, a large passenger cruise terminal was inaugurated in Shenzhen in October 2016.